ni/nimi-python/docs/nidigital/class.rst

             Unloads the given specifications sheets present in the previously loaded specifications files that you select.

-            You must call :py:meth:`nidigital.Session.LoadSpecificationsLevelsAndTiming` to reload the files with updated specifications values.
+            You must call :py:meth:`nidigital.Session.load_specifications_levels_and_timing` to reload the files with updated specifications values.
 You must then call :py:meth:`nidigital.Session.apply_levels_and_timing` in order to apply the levels and timing values that reference the updated specifications values.

-            .. note:: One or more of the referenced methods are not in the Python API for this driver.